Skip to main content

 Flora Ecosystems

-The vegetation mosaic includes Atlantic salt meadow communities with sea purslane, thrift, and sea aster grading into freshwater marsh and wet grassland inland.
+The reserve supports many rare plant communities, primarily of a saltmarsh type, making it a botanically important site within the wider Tralee Bay system.
+[1] The vegetation mosaic includes Atlantic salt meadow communities with sea purslane, thrift, and sea aster grading into freshwater marsh and wet grassland inland.
 Fixed dune grassland supports species including kidney vetch, bird's foot trefoil, and autumn lady's tresses orchid.
-Transitional brackish marsh communities feature sea club-rush and common reed.
-The dune slacks harbor specialized wetland vegetation adapted to fluctuating water levels and varying salinity.
+Extensive areas of seagrass (Zostera noltii) on the adjacent tidal flats provide critical grazing habitat for brent geese.
+[2]

 Geology